pdstools.utils.report_utils

 Generate a zipped archive of a directory.

-_get_cmd_output(→ List[str])
+_get_cmd_output(→ list[str])

 Get command output in an OS-agnostic way.